 Cloth masks can be vital because they help slow the spread of COVID-19 between people who might have the virus but are asymptomatic and do not know they are infected.
-Concerns now over those who unknowingly carry coronavirus are high, so shifting to a new social norm – where everyone wears a cloth face mask – is our best line of defense when coupled with social distancing measures.
+People can unknowingly carry coronavirus without showing symptoms of the disease, so shifting to a new social norm—where everyone wears a cloth face mask—is our best line of defense when coupled with social distancing measures.

 Some people are opting to reinforce their cloth masks with disposable air filters to make them more effective.
 The CDC suggests doubling up protection by pairing a bandana with a coffee filter to make it more effective, while some people are sewing masks with filter pockets and using disposable HEPA filters.
 Reinforcing seems to be a good idea and recent tests have shown HEPA furnace filters and vacuum cleaner bags to be most effective, followed by coffee filters, while scarves and bandanas captured the lowest number of particles.

 At the very least, a simple cloth mask is better than nothing and will capture more particles than wearing nothing at all.